 These days, people are growing increasingly tired of big banks that don’t personalize the banking experience.
 While major banks might not be able to scale back their size, they can begin offering a more personal feel when they serve customers.
 Of course, smaller community banks can do the same.

-Banks of all sizes can start by reaching out to the communities that they’re in and providing some level of localization based on the area’s specific needs.
-These are a few ways in which they can localize their offerings.
+Banks of all sizes can start by reaching out to the communities that they service and providing some level of localization based on the area’s specific needs.
+Here are a few ways to localize your offerings.

 Get to Know Each Community’s Identity

 Communities across the country all have their own quirks based on several factors that come together to create an identity.
 Any bank that sets out to serve the community should learn what this identity is and adapt its messaging accordingly.

 The first way to do this is to incorporate the name of the community into the signage around the bank.
 The same can be done when it comes to any pamphlets or other paperwork that customers will see at the branch.
 This makes it clear that everything at the bank is personalized for the specific community, not simply given to banks in every other location.

 Community banks can go one step farther than this by referring to anything else that makes each community special, aside from just the name.
 For example, if there is a well-known nickname, landmark, or award the community has won, this can be mentioned in signage and paperwork.